Skip to main content

 Image from Pathé

-Feel part of music history
+Become part of music history

-Amsterdam's most iconic music venue, Paradiso, is a former church that was squatted in the 1960s and grew into a renowned performance space where all the greats have played.
+Arguably Amsterdam's most iconic music venue, Paradiso is a former church that was squatted in the 1960s and grew into a renowned performance space where all the greats have played.
 The building holds onto its religious history through the large stained-glass panels that loom behind the performers, as well as two levels of balconies that transform any concert into a reverential affair.
 Lesser-known bands and DJs typically play in the basement and smaller upstairs rooms.

 Venture onto the dancefloor